Irresistible (The X-Files): Plot

 In St. Paul, Minnesota, a funeral is held for a young girl.
 The ceremony is observed by Donnie Pfaster, the eerie assistant director for the funeral home.
-Later that night, as the girl's body is being stored for burial the following day, Pfaster's boss finds him cutting off the corpse's hair.
-Pfaster is promptly fired.
+Later that night, as the girl's body is being stored for burial the following day, Pfaster's boss finds him cutting off the corpse's hair, and Pfaster is promptly fired.

 Some time later, Fox Mulder and Dana Scully are summoned to Minneapolis by Moe Bocks, an FBI field agent who is investigating the exhumation and desecration of a body in a local cemetery.
 Mulder discounts Bocks' theory that this act is a variation of extraterrestrial cattle mutilation, and suggests they search for a human culprit.
 Scully is disturbed at the sight of the disheveled corpse.
 Two more bodies are found exhumed, with their hair cut and fingernails removed.
 Mulder develops a psychological profile of the criminal, believing him to be an escalating "death fetishist" who may resort to murder to satisfy his desires.
 Scully keeps her discomfort with the case to herself, and writes up a field report on necrophilia.

 Pfaster, who is behind the exhumations, proves Mulder's prediction correct when he brings a prostitute to his apartment.
 When the prostitute discovers a collection of funerary wreaths in Pfaster's bedroom, he kills her and removes her fingers.
 Later, Pfaster—having been hired as a frozen food delivery man—delivers to a low-security house of a woman with teenage daughters.
 In the bathroom, he steals some discarded hair from a brush found in the trashcan.
 Later, Pfaster attends a night class at a community college, where a female classmate defends herself after he makes threatening advances.
 He is arrested and is placed in a jail cell across from a suspect being interrogated for Pfaster's crimes by Mulder, Scully, and Bocks.
 Pfaster shows interest in Scully, and learns her name from the interrogated suspect.
 Pfaster is later released as his charges are dropped.